vmware-tanzu/tanzu-dev-portal/content/guides/event-streaming/spring-cloud-stream-kafka-p1.md

 This document has been written for:

-- Developers with Java (intermediate), SpringBoot (basic) and Maven dependency management.
+- Developers with Java (intermediate), Spring Boot (basic) and Maven dependency management.
-- Developers interested in migrating from Java JEE into modern application development ([12Factor](https://12factor.net)) and application containerization.
+- Developers interested in migrating from Java EnterPrise Edition into modern application development ([12Factor](https://12factor.net)) and application containerization.
 - Basic Kafka knowledge, including Brokers, Topic, and Partitions.

 For more about Spring Boot Background Modern Application Development or Kafka, refer to the following: